OskiKokoski/OskiKokoski/README.md

 👉 I’m interested in: Crypto, Blockchain Technology, Smart Contracts, Grappling.

-👉 I’m currently learning Python and Solidity 🔥 but in college I programmed mostly in C++ 👨‍🎓 (Despite what most people say, C++ is cool).
+👉 I’m currently learning C++, Python and Solidity 🔥 but in college I programmed mostly in C++ 👨‍🎓.
 I know basics of SQL and data analysis using R language 📊.

 👉 you can catch me using: